 Link this activity to religious education by investigating the reason behind giving and receiving presents at Christmas or to geography by discussing the environment and recycling.

-KS2 Christmas Maths Lesson Idea 5: Symmetry With Snowflakes And Christmas Baubles
+Year 2 Christmas Maths Activity (Also Suitable For KS2!): Symmetry With Snowflakes And Christmas Baubles

 How about making this activity more challenging by ensuring maths is involved?
 Your pupils could be challenged to ensure there are four lines of symmetry or have to find the symmetry in their designs once they have created their snowflakes.